upper/upper.io/upper-docs/upper.io/v3/content/mongo/index.md

     Born: time.Date(1962, time.November, 25, 0, 0, 0, 0, time.Local),
   })

-  // Let's query for the results we've just inserted. res := birthdayCollection.Find()
+  // The database is queried for the rows inserted. res := birthdayCollection.Find()

   // Query all results and fill the birthday variable with them.